The Cure (Fringe): Reviews

 Further reviews tended to be negative.
-IGN's Travis Fickett rated the episode 6.0/10, explaining "It's starting to feel as if Walter's loony logic is starting to influence the actual writing of Fringe."
+IGNs Travis Fickett rated the episode 6.0/10, explaining "It's starting to feel as if Walter's loony logic is starting to influence the actual writing of Fringe."
 Fickett criticized Walter's science and "silly ranting[s]", Olivia's stepfather storyline, and believed certain lines of dialogue to be "dangerously close to self-parody."
 Sarah Stegall from SFScope was skeptical of the episode's science, and explained "I really don't want any more of this.
 I'm tired of this formulaic series.
 I'm tired of Anna Torv's earnest, sad expressions—can we get this woman to laugh once or twice?
 Joshua Jackson and Kirk Acevedo are good supports and foils for Olivia, but there's no there there when it comes to Agent Dunham."
 Patrick Kevin Day from the Los Angeles Times liked the opening sequence, but was distracted from fully enjoying the episode because he thought the science was "wonky."
 The A.V.
 Club columnist Noel Murray graded the episode with a B, explaining he liked Chris Eigeman's presence and the efforts at further developing the characters, but questioned the Pattern storyline, despite admitting that he does not require rational scientific explanations in science fiction.
 Tim Grierson of New York Magazine disliked the focus on Olivia, calling it "a long hour of television."
 Referring to Olivia's "feminist" speech to Broyles, Grierson continued, "It's sort of cute how Fringe occasionally pretends that it's more than just a freak show.
 But if they're going to focus on a character, it should be Walter — though we shudder to think how his flatulence will factor into the plot."